dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

     nodata_value = 255  # Typically 255 is used as nodata for uint8 (if you want to avoid displaying it)

-    # Apply the nodata value to the data array
+    # Applying the nodata value to the data array
     data[data == nodata_value] = np.nan  # Replace the nodata values with np.nan to avoid visualization

     # Update metadata